schlpbch/bookingAPI/README.md

 #About

-This a simple server Node.js based server to test the *transportationAPI*.
+This a simple Node.js based mock server to test the *transportationAPI*.

 To edit the API interactively, do: